sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/RESULTS.md

       "status":"ok"
     }

-Result:

-**PASS**
+The boundary was operational with the provider public verification key loaded.

 ## Boundary-Mediated Issuance

-The following issuance request was submitted through the NUVL boundary:
+An issuance request was submitted through the NUVL boundary:

     device_id: esp32-field-01
     context: field_led_demo